Menalque285/Menalque285/README.md

-Hello, I'm @Menalque285
+- Hello, I'm @Menalque285
-Interested in: freelance Discord bot coding
+- Interested in: freelance Discord bot coding
-Currently learning: intermediate Python (decorators, generators etc) How to reach me: DM Menalque#2773 on Discord
+- Currently learning: intermediate Python (decorators, generators etc)
+- You can reach me fastest by messaging Menalque#2773 on Discord

 <!---
 Menalque285/Menalque285 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.